 One way to maintain the classic, elegant style of traditional decor while adding modern flair is to choose furniture that follows traditional shapes while omitting the ornate details that were popular in the past.
 So instead of an armchair or bench with claw feet or elaborately turned legs, choose a luxuriously upholstered, classically shaped piece with simple legs instead.
 For example, in the bedroom featured here, the traditional bedside table and a small chest of drawers are beautifully complemented by the traditionally shaped, yet contemporarily styled loveseat, ottoman, and armchair.

 Mix Up Your Eras

 Old traditional: a room filled with furniture from the same time period.

 New traditional: a blend of old and new styles.

-A bedroom decorated with all traditional furniture tends to look somewhat dated, but it’s easy to shake things up a bit by adding a few pieces of contemporary décor to the mix.
-For example, the beautiful, traditional bed shown here might be too dark and imposing in a room filled with equally traditional pieces, but add in a mirrored, retro bedside table, an intriguing hanging light, unexpected polka dot shams, and a brightly colored abstract painting hung way down low, and now the room (decorated by Rachel Reider Interiors) has a delightfully eclectic, welcoming and more relaxed vibe.Continue to 5 of 10 below.
+A bedroom decorated with all traditional furniture tends to look somewhat dated, but it’s easy to shake things up a bit by adding a few pieces of contemporary decor to the mix.
+For example, the beautiful, traditional bed shown here might be too dark and imposing in a room filled with equally traditional pieces.
+But if you add in a mirrored, retro bedside table, an intriguing hanging light, unexpected polka dot shams, and a brightly colored abstract painting hung way down low—the room (decorated by Rachel Reider Interiors) has a delightfully eclectic, welcoming, and relaxing.

 Go With a Gallery Wall